-Alternatively referred to as the computer case and sometimes referred to as the system unit or base unit.
+Alternatively called the case, system unit, or base unit.
 The chassis is the housing that helps protect and organize all the components that make up a desktop computer.
 The picture is an empty computer chassis.
+Outlined below are some things to consider when choosing a case for your computer components.

 Why do we need a computer case?

-Most people overlook the computer case as just a box, but it does provide the below important features.
+Most people overlook the computer case as only a box, but it does provide the below important features.

 - Structure - The case is what holds everything together in a compact and organized fashion.

-- Protection - Without the case, each of the sensitive components within the computer would be vulnerable to dirt, foreign objects, kids, animals, as well as electrical interference (EMI / RFI).
+- Protection - Without the case, each of the sensitive components in the computer would be vulnerable to dirt, foreign objects, kids, animals, and EMI (electromagnetic interference) / RFI (radio-frequency interference).

 - Cooling - The case helps keep the air properly flowing over all components, which keeps everything cool and running properly.

 - Noise - Many computers and components have fans that generate noise.
-Having those components within a confined case reduces the overall noise.
+Having those components in a confined case reduces the overall noise.

-- Aesthetics - Although some may disagree, most people would rather look at the case instead of all the circuit boards, wires, and all the components of a computer.
+- Aesthetics - Although some may disagree, most people would rather look at the case instead of all the circuit boards, wires, and the computer components.

 Components found inside a chassis